sghpjuikit/player/README.md

   - song title
   - song album
   - "cover" or "folder"

-### portability
+### configurability

-  The application in its self-contained form:
-- has executable .exe
-- requires no installation
-- requires no software (e.g. java) preinstalled
-- runs from anywhere
-- does not require internet access
-- does not create any file outside its directory
-- writes to registry only as long as java itself requires it, an example is cached data by WebView (in-app web browser)
+All settings and entire user interface layout serialize into a human readable and editable files.
+These can be edited, backed up or switched between applications.

-extensibility & modularity
+### extensibility & modularity

-  Almost all functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
+Most of the functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
 Multiple instances of the same widget can run at once in windows, layouts or popups.
-New widgets can be added for created as plugins.
+New widgets can be added as plugins.
   Some of the existing widgets are:
 - Playback & Mini - controls for playback, like seeking.
 Supports chapters.
 - FileInfo - shows cover and information about song (e.g. playing).
 Allows cover download on drag&drop.